drNoob13/SimpleZshTheme/README.md

 ## Credits
 - robbyrussell and the oh-my-zsh community.
-- ChesterYue for his theme's inspiration.
+- ChesterYue for his theme inspiration.
 - The Nerd Fonts' authors and community.
 - Dracula theme's authors and contributors.